 - 1 TBS EACH: Dark Brown Sugar and Low Sodium-Soy Sauce

-Pineapple Salsa: (yield about 2 cups)
+Pineapple Salsa (yield about 2 cups)

 - 1 ½ Cups Fresh Diced Pineapple

-- ¼ Red Onion – finely diced
+- ¼ whole Red Onion – finely diced

 - 2-3 TBS Cilantro Leaves – chopped